ShubhamSourav143/website-test/README.md

 ## 📄 License

-This project is for IIT Kharagpur Animal Welfare NGO.
+This is a testing/learning project.
+The actual implementation will be used for a different organization website.